AdobeDocs/genstudio.en/help/assets-insights.md

 ## View detailed statistics analysis

-Content Hub lets you view statistics of the asset counts based on their file format, campaigns, channels and regions.
+Content Hub lets you view statistics of the asset counts based on their file format, campaigns, channels, and regions.
-You can gain valuable insights into asset distribution facilitating informed decision-making and strategic planning.
+You can gain valuable insights into asset distribution, facilitating informed decision-making and strategic planning.

 The table presents a detailed overview of various assets, including their count and the respective percentage within the repository.
 You can adjust column sizes and sort assets by asset name, count, and percentage.